← Back to home

 Remember, if you keep doing the same exact problems, your brain starts recognizing the pattern instead of solving the chemistry.
 By the second or third pass, getting it right may mean you remember the route, not that you understand the map.
 That usually falls apart when the test changes the numbers or rearranges the setup.

 The practice hub generates randomized sets from a bank of 1,277 problems across 15 units.
 New numbers.
 New setups.
-Same underlying chemistry.
+Same chemistry underneath.
 That matters because chemistry tests do not reward you for remembering one version of a problem.
-They reward you for understanding what to do when the surface changes.
+They reward you for knowing what to do when the surface changes.

 How to Use Practice Well